There are some cracking hills in the western fells of the Lake District, as you would expect from a group that pivots around the mighty Great Gable.

 But there is far more than just this one hill.
 Ennerdale splits the group, with Pillar the great height to its south, and the High Stile ridge to the north.

 I have a record of climbing the High Stile ridge with friends from a base in Buttermere way back in ’74, the day after the Coledale Hause group.
 A couple of months before, I had ascended Great Gable from Styhead Tarn.
 I’ve reconstructed those days below, as best I can.
-More recent memories come from Great Gable’s neighbour Green Gable in 2023.

-Great Gable and Green Gable
+Great Gable and its neighbours

 It’s quite common to use Green Gable as a mere stepping stone to its more famous neighbour, but almost 50 years after climbing the Great, I found a way to make Green the centrepiece of a fine and varied walk.